 You don’t have to get sick.
 There’s a vaccine for many common contagious diseases.

 Make sure your family is up to date on their vaccinations.
 That includes adults, who should get a tetanus/diphtheria/pertussis booster vaccine (also called Tdap) if they haven’t had one yet.
 Then they should get a diphtheria/tetanus, or Td, booster every 10 years.
-People over 60 should get a shot to prevent shingles.
+People over age 50 should get the shingles vaccine.
 People 65 and over need to get two pneumonia shots.
 And most everyone over 6 months old should get a yearly flu vaccine.
 Adults may also need any vaccinations that they didn't get as children.